expo/expo/docs/versions/v25.0.0/guides/glossary-of-terms.md

 ### XDE

 A desktop tool with a graphical user interface (GUI) for working with Expo projects.
-It mostly the same functionality as the [exp CLI tool](#exp) but is intended for people who are more comfortable with a GUI.
+It has mostly the same functionality as the [exp CLI tool](#exp), but is intended for people who are more comfortable with a GUI.

 ### yarn

 A package manager for JavaScript.
-[Read more](https://yarnpkg.com/)
+[Read more](https://yarnpkg.com/).